 We also came to the realization that in terms of our facilities, we’re a bit of a disaster right now.
 This past spring we launched the silent phase of a capital and major gifts campaign (“the Social Capital Campaign”) to begin work on revising our facilities to provide exemplary access for those facing barriers to a hospitable experience, and we introduced a free cab-ride program for audience members who self-identify as having disabilities.
 And all of this is part of Radical Hospitality.

 BJ: I think it’s been such a success.
 Just looking at statistics you can see our audiences growing younger and more diverse.
 We’re bringing in people with lower income who either didn’t have the resources or the interest before.
-If Radical Hospitality had been around when I was in college, I would have been able to see so much more theater.
-It allows people who are not necessarily “theater people” to take risks.
+If Radical Hospitality had been around when I was in college, I would have been able to see so much more theatre.
+It allows people who are not necessarily “theatre people” to take risks.
 If it’s free, I’ll try it.
 It opens that door for people.
 And making the arts more accessible, which is a huge part of Mixed Blood’s mission, is really important.
 Art has great meaning, but it can accomplish its work in the world so much better if people can access it.
-Also, on a wider scale you can see the principle catching on, people from different theater companies across the country are asking us about Radical Hospitality.
-Other theaters are taking notice, and I think that’s partly because we’ve had results here.
+Also, on a wider scale you can see the principle catching on, people from different theatre companies across the country are asking us about Radical Hospitality.
+Other theatres are taking notice, and I think that’s partly because we’ve had results here.

 AWT: In terms of how we fund ourselves, we were initially very fortunate to receive Legacy funds from the Minnesota State Arts Board that essentially replaced ticket funds for that first season.
 That bought us some time to take a look at our funding structure and determine how we could supplement moving forward.

-BJ: What most people don’t realize is that for many nonprofit theaters, ticket sales cover a very small percentage of the budget as a whole, so when we shifted to Radical Hospitality, it was not really a huge budgetary shift.
+BJ: What most people don’t realize is that for many nonprofit theatres, ticket sales cover a very small percentage of the budget as a whole, so when we shifted to Radical Hospitality, it was not really a huge budgetary shift.

 JR: In the early explorations of a new model, we discovered that “free is cheaper than cheap!”
 What that means is that the infrastructure needed to have five dollar tickets cost a lot more (in terms of staff and data) than no-cost admission.